PufferFinance/website-docs/docs/background/mergeshang.md

 ---
 sidebar_position: 1
-title: Ethereum Merge and Shanghai Update
+title: Ethereum Proof of Stake
 ---

 ## The Merge